mrtnrdl/.dotfiles/README.md

 ## explanations
 ### i3
 - The colors-section provides solarized colors to the window borders and the status bar.
 - wallpaper: I backup my wallpaper via dropbox.
 That way i can use it on every computer.
-If you want to change it - just replace *current.jpg* with your new desired wallpaper.
+So to use my config, you have to change the path to the wallpaper accordingly.
+- The i3lock script sets a fixed image as lockscreen.
+To change that, you have to modify the path pointing to a picture on your machine.
+-